abhaypsingh/clip-to-md/README.md

 ## Support

-For issues or feature requests, please use the [GitHub Issues](https://github.com/yourusername/clip-to-md/issues) page.
+For issues or feature requests, please use the [GitHub Issues](https://github.com/abhaypsingh/clip-to-md/issues) page.

+## CI/CD

+This project uses GitHub Actions for continuous integration and deployment:
+- Automatic builds on every push to master
+- Semantic versioning based on commit messages
+- Automatic release creation with portable and self-contained packages
+- Dependency updates via Dependabot

+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on the development workflow.